nosdav/spec/README.md

 NosDAV is a specification that extends WebDAV to provide a way to store files using HTTP requests.
 The specification includes an authentication mechanism that involves sending a header with a signed nostr event to ensure the authenticity of the request.

+The NosDAV spec is extended with optional [NAVs](https://nosdav.com/navs) which are NosDAV Advancement Possibilities.

 ## HTTP Verbs

 Nosdav supports the retrieval and storage of any type of file using the following HTTP verbs: